Announce

 She is the co-founder of TwoSixEight Studios, a creative agency dedicated to creating intentional spaces for immigrant and first-generation artists through collaborative projects, community events, and visual campaigns.
 In addition to photography, she works as an assistant director, producer, and published model, with features in campaigns for Tom Ford, Dior, and Bobbi Brown.

-In 2024, she toured with Afrobeats star Rema to document his homecoming in Benin, debuted Double Identities—her first self-portrait series commissioned by Nike NYC and MONAD
+In 2024, she toured with Afrobeats star Rema to document his homecoming in Benin, debuted Double Identities—her first self-portrait series commissioned by Nike NYC and MONAD.

 Nicolas Reinhart